oliverjam/learn-react-testing/README.md

 You can group a set of related tests into a block with `describe`.

-Fix the broken test and you should see the test automatically re-run in your terminal.
+Fix the broken test and you should see the test automatically re-run in your terminal (and hopefully pass).

 ##### Note: